 Synchronize illumination: Turn on to automatically synchronize the illumination with the surrounding light.
 The synchronization between day and night only works if the IR-cut filter is set to Auto or Off.

-Automatic illumination angle : Turn on to use the automatic illumination angle.
-Turn off to set the illumination angle manually.
+Automatic illumination angle $\dot{f U}$: Turn on to use the automatic illumination angle.